 Schools come in a wide variety of different types with many varying tendencies regarding school uniforms.
-There are schools structured for varying age groups and schools with all age group ogether.
+Generally speaking schools around the world have conducted the K-12 structure divided between prinary and secondary schools, Many countries have middle scholls to ease the transition from primary to scondary school.
+And there has been an expansion of pre-schools bryond kindergarten.
+There are schools structured for varying age groups and schools with all age group together.
 There are single-gender schools and coed schools.
 There are state and private schools.
 There are secular and religious schools.
 There are suburban, rural, and inter city schools.
 There are schools for specific ethnic or national groups.
 There are academically selctive and comprehensive schools.
 There are boarding and day schools.
 Many other different types of schools exist.
 There are also specialized schools addressing the needs of handicapped children, such as the Perkins School for the Blind. in the United States.
 These schools in different countries have had a variety of uniforms and dress codes.
 Some of these schools had destinctive uniforms.
 Many schools, especially state schools, have not had uniforms--although this trend has begun to change in some countries.
 One type of private school especially common in America was the military school.
 Several of the different country sections have pages on the different types of schools in various countries.

 One historic controversy in education was the educatiojnal benefits of separating boys and girls or educating them together.
 This controversy continued to this day, although most schools are now coeducational.
 There continue to be both single-gender schools and coed schools.
 Coeducation was in most countries first adopted in primary schools and only later in secondary schools.
 Here there are wide variations between counties and over time.
 America was one of the first countries to enbrace coeducation.
 Single gender schools will still very common in most countries the time of World War II (1939-45), however, many countries increasingly turned to coeducation.
 I am not sure why so many countries began shifting to coeducation at this time.
 There are state and private schools that were single gender schools.
 In many countries it was the private schools that were the most resistant to coeducation.
 While many private schools have now shifted to coeducation, many of the remaining single gender schools are private schools.
 One exception here is the Islamic world which still has many state oprerated sngle gender schools.